-The Workers Compensation Board (WCB) of Manitoba has released its financial results for 2017, which show that the program has more of your money than it needs, and is still growing!
-In 2017, WCB is at a 148.8% funding level – well above the 145.9% funding level in 2016.
+The Workers Compensation Board (WCB) of Manitoba has more of your money than it needs, and this amount is growing!
+In 2017, WCB is at a 148.8% funding level – well above its targeted funding ratio of 130%.

 What does this mean for your business?

 WCB is 100% funded by employer premiums, so every dollar that WCB is overfunded by, is money that belongs to employers like you.
 In 2017, WCB was overfunded beyond its targeted funding ratio (130%) by $254 million.

 CFIB will keep pushing the WCB of Manitoba to refund excess premiums back to employers.
 WCBs in Alberta, Saskatchewan and PEI have rebated thousands of dollars back to business owners.
 Manitoba employers deserve the same treatment.